Collections & UDTs

 Type Description Use Case

-Set Unordered unique values.
-Tags ({'java', 'cql'}), unique IDs.
+Set Unordered collection of unique values.
+Tags ({'java', 'cql'}), unique device IDs, favorite genres.

 Map Key-Value pairs.
-JSON-like attributes ({'color': 'red', 'size': 'L'}).
+JSON-like attributes ({'color': 'red', 'size': 'L'}), user preferences.

 The “Read-Before-Write” Penalty

 [!WARNING] Updating a collection (adding/removing items) usually requires reading the existing collection internally to merge changes, or creating tombstones.
 Huge collections (>64KB) are a performance anti-pattern.
+If a collection is expected to grow unbounded (like comments on a viral post), model it as a separate table with a clustering key instead!

 Interactive: Collection Internals